FRRouting/frr/doc/user/pimv6.rst

 .. clicmd:: ipv6 mld route-map ROUTE-MAP

-   Apply the indicated route map to filter incoming IGMP joins.
+   Apply the indicated route map to filter incoming MLD joins.

    The following match statements can be used: